Recently updated on: October 11, 2023

 1. They genuinely wants to know the answer.

 This is the most common.
-People usually ask questions about things they don’t know.
+People usually ask questions about things they don't know.
+So, the people who ask questions are learning something new.

 - "What is your name?"